Jerald/cmpt489finalreport/index.md

 # Challenges

 Of course, in a project like this there were bound to be some challenges.
 But we didn't predict quite this many challenges arising.
-Right at the beginning there was the obvious challenge of becoming acquainted with the project, but that was just the beginning of our journey.
+Right at the beginning there was the obvious challenge of becoming acquainted with the codebase, but that was just the beginning of our journey.

 ### Intrinsic Locating and Usage

 One of the first real issues that arose was a pretty simple one: how do we *use* an intrinsic?
 We had found a useful intrinsic through the Intel Intrinsics Guide, but we had no clue how to use it in LLVM.
-The x86 opcode didn't seem to be of much use, and the Intel Intrinsic name was just as meaningless to LLVM.
+The x86 assembly mnemonic didn't seem to be of much use, and the Intel Intrinsic name was just as meaningless to LLVM.
 That's when the digging began.

 #### The First Breakthrough

 So we had previously known that you can use the Intel Intrinsics in your code through adding the header `immintrin.h`.
 What we didn't know was how the intrinsics were defined in said header.
-Turns out, they're not defined as assembly black magic as we had previously thought, they're implemented in terms of these weird things called GCC Builtin's.
-A GCC Builtin is the closest analogue to an LLVM Intrinsic.
+Turns out, they're not defined as assembly black magic as we'd previously thought, they're implemented in terms of these weird things called GCC Builtins.
+A GCC Builtin is more or less the closest analogue to an LLVM Intrinsic.
 Basically, it's some arbitrary operation that's defined internally by GCC.

 Now this may not seem like it was that useful, and initially, it wasn't.
 But one time, while wallowing in our failure, we got annoyed and just tried searching through the entire icgrep source directory for an intrinsic.
-We first did it with the opcode, which turned up a mess of scariness we never touched again.
-But then we tried it again with that GCC Builtin we found.
-And that's where things started to turn around.
+We first did it with the assembly mnemonic, which turned up a mess of scariness we never touched again.
+But then we tried it again with that GCC Builtin we'd found.
+That's where things started to turn around.

 #### The Second Finding

-By searching through the icgrep directory like that we turned up a number of things, most of them useless.
+By searching through the icgrep directory like that we found a number of things, most of them useless.
 But there were two lines which were of interest to us:

 ```cpp
 return Intrinsic::x86_avx512_mask_pmov_wb_512;    // "__builtin_ia32_pmovwb512_mask"